onflow/FlowYieldVaults/README.md

 ## Interest Rate System

-The TidalProtocol implements a sophisticated interest rate system that governs borrowing costs and lending yields.
+The FlowALP implements a sophisticated interest rate system that governs borrowing costs and lending yields.
 This system is fundamental to the protocol's economics and affects all lending positions.

 ### How Interest Rates Work